Pulmonary hypertension

 • Sleep study.
 A sleep study measures brain activity, heart rate, blood pressure, oxygen levels and other things as you sleep.
 The test can help diagnose sleep apnea, which can cause pulmonary hypertension.

 • Ventilation/perfusion (V/Q) scan.
 In this test, a radioactive tracer is given through a vein (IV).
-The tracer shows blood flow.
+The tracer shows how blood flows.
 You also may breathe in a tracer that shows airflow to the lungs.
-A V/Q scan can show whether blood clots are causing symptoms of pulmonary hypertension.
+A V/Q scan can tell whether blood clots are causing symptoms of pulmonary hypertension.

 • Lung biopsy.
 Rarely, a sample of tissue may be taken from the lung to check for a possible cause of pulmonary hypertension.